kehantan/labbook/docs/assays/plaque.rst

 **Procedure**

 #.
+Retrive 6 well plate from incubator and placed inside laminar flow in the lab.
-Add 300 uL of 3.7% PFA into each well to fix the cells for 10-30 mins.
+#.
+Add 300 uL of 3.7% PFA into each well to fix the cells for 20-30 mins.
+Tilt the plate to make sure PFA covers all the cells.

     * Use the micropipette for bench use.
     * There are no fix volume, just need to cover the cell layer.
 300 uL should be enough.
     * Dispense from the wall of each well.
     * It is normal for the agarose to torn apart or disintegrate once PFA was applied.

 #.
-Remove PFA after fixing.
+Remove PFA.

     * Remove PFA from the corner of the well to prevent scratching the cells.